ryoheiyasuda/FLIMage_public/README.md

 * In default setting, binary will be created in ${SolutionDir}..\..\bin folder.
 You may need to create the folder before building.

 * NI-card: If you want to use National Instruments cards, you need to install National instrument driver with DotNet support (we use version 18.6).
-Then, put NationalInstruments.Common.dll and NationalInstruments.DAQmx.dll in $(ProjectDir)..\Libraries.
+Then, put their DotNet assembly DLL in $(ProjectDir)..\Libraries.
 We tested with PCIe-6231/6233 and PCI-6371/6373.
 It should compile without these libraries for analysis.

-* TCSPC card: If you want to use TCSPC card from PicoQuant (TimeHarp 260 / MultiHarp) or Becker Hickl (SPC-150), you need to install their drivers.
-Contact Florida Lifetime Imaging LLC for details (http://www.lifetime-imaging.com/).
+* TCSPC card: If you want to use TCSPC card from PicoQuant (TimeHarp 260 / MultiHarp) or Becker Hickl (SPC-150), you need to install the device drivers and DLLs.
+Contact these companies for purchasing DLL.
+Contact Florida Lifetime Imaging LLC for support (http://www.lifetime-imaging.com/).

-* For additional DLL files and their source codes you may want, please contact Yasuda lab (Ryohei.yasuda@mpfi.org).
+* For additional source code of C# assemblies in this tree, please contact Max Planck Florida Institute (Ryohei.yasuda@mpfi.org).

-* Sutter or Thorlab linear stage controls and other hardware controls.
-You need DLL files and configure them.
-Contact Florida Lifetime Imaging LLC (http://www.lifetime-imaging.com/).
+* For Thorlab linear stage controls and other Thorlab hardware controls, you may need additional DLL files from Thorlab.
+Contact Florida Lifetime Imaging LLC for support(http://www.lifetime-imaging.com/).

 * Tag-lens:
-It is possible to scan in Z-axis extremely fast (~200-1000KHz) with taglens.
-This feature is still under development.
-You need to add DLL.
+It is possible to scan in Z-axis extremely fast (~200-1000KHz) with Tag-lens.
+This feature will be available soon.

 * Resonant scanning:
 We are aiming to implement it in next version.